Bennett Miller

 Biography

 Bennett Miller is an Academy Award–nominated filmmaker and visual artist whose work reflects a deep intellectual curiosity and commitment to authenticity.
-Known for his quietly exacting direction, Miller brings a visual austerity and emotionality to everything he creates—films and images that feel acutely observed and psychologically immersive.
+Known for his quietly exacting direction, Miller brings a visual austerity and emotionality to everything he makes, crafting films and images that feel acutely observed and psychologically immersive.

-Miller’s first narrative feature, Capote, followed the famed writer’s immersion into the Kansas murder case that inspired In Cold Blood.
-The film earned five Oscar nominations, including Best Director and Best Picture, with Philip Seymour Hoffman winning Best Actor.
-He followed with Moneyball, starring Brad Pitt and Jonah Hill, which received six Academy Award nominations, and Foxcatcher, starring Steve Carell, Channing Tatum, and Mark Ruffalo.
-Foxcatcher earned Miller the Best Director award at Cannes and another Oscar nomination, solidifying his reputation for restrained yet deeply expressive storytelling.
+His first narrative feature, Capote, followed the famed writer’s immersion into the Kansas murder case that inspired In Cold Blood, earning five Oscar nominations, including Best Director and Best Picture, with Philip Seymour Hoffman winning Best Actor.
+Moneyball, starring Brad Pitt and Jonah Hill, received six Academy Award nominations for turning the true story of an underdog baseball executive into a universally resonant drama of ambition, conviction and reinvention.
+His haunting true-crime thriller Foxcatcher, with Steve Carell, Channing Tatum and Mark Ruffalo, earned the Best Director prize at Cannes and another Oscar nomination, further cementing Miller’s reputation for restrained yet deeply expressive storytelling.

 Alongside his film and art practice, Miller has directed award-winning campaigns for global brands.
 His observational wit shaped Mastercard’s iconic “Priceless” campaign, while his American Express spots, including one with Diane von Furstenberg, highlight his talent for intimate, character-driven storytelling.
-Commercial work for Droga5’s Quilted Northern and music videos for Bob Dylan and Scarlett Johansson further reflect his dynamic range and unerring sense of tone.
+Commercial work for Droga5’s Quilted Northern and a music video for Bob Dylan featuring Scarlett Johansson further reflect his dynamic range and unerring sense of tone.